watson-developer-cloud/car-dashboard/README.md

  ```

-5 Create the Watson Assistant service in IBM Cloud:
+5 Create the Watson Assistant service in IBM Cloud (our CLI is being updated, for now, use the `create-service` conversation command):

  ```sh